Coherence turned on by incoherent light: Introduction

-We model an LHC as a ``molecular aggregate" which consists of two effective two-level atoms \cite{MayKuehn04} -- which we shall refer to as molecules in the following -- that are {\it located in each other's near field} and embedded into a common electromagnetic bath.
+We model an LHC as a ``molecular aggregate" which consists of two effective two-level atoms \cite{MayKuehn04} -- which we shall refer to as molecules in the following -- that are embedded into a common electromagnetic bath.
 Thereby, we abstract ourselves from the details of the structure and energy spectra of a real photosynthetic complex \cite{blanckenship}.
-Nonetheless, our dimer model is able to describe two absorption bands associated with the widths of the electronic excited state, as well as the dipole-dipole interaction between the molecules.
-We study the interaction of this system with an external incoherent field which emulates the sunlight, and show that coherent evolution is induced by photo-absorption, and survives even in the non-equilibrium {\it steady} state of the incoherently driven system, as a reflection of the transient coherences induced on the level of single photon absorption and transport processes.
+Nonetheless, our dimer model is able to describe two absorption bands associated with the widths of the electronic excited states, as well as the dipole-dipole interaction between the molecules.
+We study the interaction of this system with an external incoherent field which represents the sunlight, and show that coherent evolution survives even in the non-equilibrium {\it steady} state of the incoherently driven system, as a reflection of the transient coherences induced on the level of single photon absorption and transport processes.